aws-samples/aws-cicd-bluegreen/Detail_Instructions.md

      **_Artifacts_**

      * **Type:** Amazon S3  Note: We will store build output in S3 bucket.
-     * **Bucket Name:** build-artifact-bluegreenbucket-us-east-1   Note: This bucket was created with CloudFormation template.
+     * **Bucket Name:** build-artifact-bluegreenbucket-us-east-1-xxxxxxxxxxx   Note: This bucket was created with CloudFormation template and can be copied fro the Outputs section of the stack.
      * **Name:** BlueGreenWebAppBuild.zip
      * **Artifacts packaging:** Zip